Ferdinando Stanley, 5th Earl of Derby: Death

 His death was mysterious.
 A few months after the Hesketh affair, he was suddenly taken ill with a severe and violent sickness.
 Poisoning was suspected.
 It was claimed that Hesketh had threatened him that he would soon die if he did not accept his plans.
 He was said to have been poisoned by the Jesuits, his gentleman of horse being suspected of administering the poison.
 The historian John Stow recorded his illness in great detail.
-It has been suggested that poisonous mushrooms were used.
+It has been suggested that poisonous mushrooms were used, others alleged arsenic.

 A contemporary note of the Earl's symptoms, the remedies he took, and the grounds for suspicion of witchcraft survive.
-He fell sick at Knowsley Hall but travelled to Lathom House where he took bezoar stone and allegedly, powdered unicorn's horn as medicine.
+He fell sick at Knowsley Hall but travelled to Lathom House where he took bezoar stone and allegedly, powdered unicorn's horn (difficult to source) as medicine.
 He died on 16 April 1594.

 Succession

-From his marriage to Alice Spencer, he had his eldest daughter, Anne Stanley, Countess of Castlehaven, in 1580.
+From his marriage to Alice Spencer, was born his eldest daughter, Anne Stanley, Countess of Castlehaven, in 1580.
 Henry VIII's will would have made her queen in 1603 as heiress of Henry's younger sister Mary Tudor; Elizabeth was actually succeeded by James VI of Scotland, the heir of Henry's older sister, Margaret Tudor.

 Bernard Burke also mentioned two younger daughters of the Earl and Alice Spencer.
-Lady Frances Stanley (1583–1636) would become the wife of John Egerton, 1st Earl of Bridgewater and mother of John Egerton, 2nd Earl of Bridgewater.
+Lady Frances Stanley (1583–1636) became the wife of John Egerton, 1st Earl of Bridgewater and mother of John Egerton, 2nd Earl of Bridgewater.
 Lady Elizabeth Stanley (1588–1633) was married to Henry Hastings, 5th Earl of Huntingdon.
 Their son Ferdinando Hastings, 6th Earl of Huntingdon was named after his maternal grandfather.

 Ferdinando was succeeded as Earl of Derby by his younger brother, William.
 But the Baronies of Strange (of Knokyn) [1299], Mohun (of Dunster) [1299], and Stanley [1456], fell into abeyance between his daughters and coheirs.
 The Barony of Strange (of Knokyn) was, however, improperly assumed by the succeeding Earls of Derby, and being, erroneously, supposed, in 1628, to belong to them, gave occasion to a writ of that date whereby a new Barony of the name of "Strange" was created.